mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 The more participants, the harder it will be to actually follow a timeline: diverging perspectives and specialized view on what the business is actually doing will usually lead to **clusters of locally ordered events, in an globally inconsistent whole**.

+![The possible outcome of a chaotic exploration round in a Big Picture EventStorming.]
+(images/alberto-brandolini/ES_Big_picture-after_chaotic_plus_notes.png)

 Moreover, this first step is usually _quiet_: people will silently place their own personal braindump on the wall, wherever there's enough space available.
 Not so much conversations happening.

 #### Step 2.
 Enforce the Timeline